Ayush-Sakpal/Ayush-Sakpal/README.md

 🔹 **Aspiring Software Engineer** | **Tech Enthusiast** | **Creative Problem Solver**

 Welcome to my GitHub profile!
-I’m a B.Tech Computer Science student at **Indian Institute of Information Technology, Kottayam (IIIT-K)** with a deep passion for building scalable, user-friendly applications.
+I'm a B.Tech Computer Science student at **Indian Institute of Information Technology, Kottayam (IIIT-K)** with a deep passion for building scalable, user-friendly applications.
 My journey is filled with exciting projects and hands-on experience across various domains, from mobile app development to backend engineering and more.

 ## 📫 Get in Touch
 - **Email**: [ayushms1027@gmail.com](mailto:ayushms1027@gmail.com)